strandjs/SOC_Analyst_Labs/courseFiles/Lab_01-logAnalysis_Basics/logAnalysisBasics_Lab.md

-hayabusa log-metrics --file sysmon.evtx## The objective of this lab is to use Hayabusa to analyze Sysmon logs and detect suspicious activity related to process creation, network connections, and authentication events.
+## The objective of this lab is to use Hayabusa to analyze Sysmon logs and detect suspicious activity related to process creation, network connections, and authentication events.

 **If you don't have hayabusa installed follow the tutorial from the [Hayabusa Documentation](/courseFiles/tools/Hayabusa.md)**